bobbycomet/Grix-Preview/README.md

 <img width="300" height="300" alt="Grix" src="https://github.com/user-attachments/assets/4dc225b4-21e0-4983-bec2-8a86209a3572" />
 </p>

-You switched to Linux — or you have been on it for years — and yet there is always *that moment*.
+You switched to Linux, or you have been on it for years, and yet there is always *that moment*.
 Sound stops working after an update.
 A game crashes on launch for no obvious reason.
 Your controller connects but does nothing.
 You Google the error, land on a five-year-old forum thread, try three different commands, and an hour later, you still do not know if you fixed it or just got lucky.

 Linux is powerful.
 It is also unforgiving in ways that have nothing to do with how smart you are.
 The knowledge required to diagnose a broken PipeWire session, a missing Vulkan ICD, or a Realtek WiFi chip with an out-of-tree driver is specialized, scattered across wikis, and changes with every kernel release.
 Most people should not have to know any of that just to use their computer.